surendar-283/DA6401-Assignment-1/README.md

 ### Download Required Files

 To execute the program, ensure you have downloaded both `main.py` and `train.py` files.

+- `main.py`: This file serves as the entry point for running the neural network experiments.
+It initializes the training process and manages configurations.
+- `train.py`: This file contains the core implementation of the neural network training process, including dataset handling, model training, and logging results to Weights & Biases.

 ### Basic Training